 Watchtower tells you about security breaches on the websites you have saved in 1Password.
 It’s also great way to find weak or reused passwords, expiring credit cards or passports, and even sites where you haven’t turned on two-factor authentication.
-Integration with the Pwned Passwords service means you also know when passwords you’re using show up in data breaches on sites you don’t even visit.
+Integration with Have I Been Pwned? means you also know when passwords you’re using show up in data breaches on sites you don’t even visit.

 Watchtower is included with every 1Password membership, so you can have peace of mind that all your online accounts are well-protected.